What is Convexity Adjustment?

 Calculating Convexity Adjustment: Formula and Example

-Once convexity is known, the adjustment can be applied to the bond price estimate using the formula:
+Once convexity is known, it is added to duration to adjust price sensitivity using the formula:

 Convexity Adjustment vs Duration: Key Differences